mccoyh/CS-362-Project/docs/SETUP.md

 ./EXE_NAME PATH_TO_MEDIA
 ```

-Note: `PATH_TO_MEDIA` can be omitted if the executable doesn’t require external media or you choose to use built-in asset names.
+> ⚠️ **Note:** `PATH_TO_MEDIA` can be omitted if the executable doesn’t require external media or if you choose to use built-in asset names.
+Additionally, see [TEST.md](TEST.md) for more information about each executable.

 ## Git Setup